 - Choose Admin → Code Subtypes from the Tabletop menu.
 The Roundtable Code Subtypes window appears.
-You must be logged in as the sysop user to perform Code Subtype maintenance. - 2.
+You must have Administrator privilege or be logged in as the sysop user to perform Code Subtype maintenance. - 2.
 From the Subtype list, select the Subtype you want to edit. - 3.
-When you begin to make changes, the Save Record and Cancel Record buttons are enabled. - 4.
-Choose the Save Record button to complete your changes. - 5.
-Choose File \rightarrow Exit to close the window.
+When you begin to make changes, the Save Record and Cancel Record buttons are enabled.

+- 4. Choose the Save Record button to complete your changes. - 5.
+Choose File $\rightarrow$ Exit to close the window.